networknt/light-doc/content/en/tool/hugo-docs.md

 reviewed: true
 ---

 For most open source developers, they would use github.com to manage their projects and then have a README.md for documentation.
-For some bigger projects, they might have a wiki for additional documents and linked them from README.md.
+For some bigger projects, they might have a wiki for additional documents and link them from README.md.

 **This tutorial is written for Linux and Mac users; however, it should not be hard to follow by Windows users.**